-Name of agency and statement of purpose: The Karen Organization of Minnesota’s (KOM) mission is to enhance the quality of life for Karen and other refugees from Burma in Minnesota by assisting refugees to settle, integrate and become increasingly self-sufficient while fostering cultural knowledge and understanding.
+Name of agency and statement of purpose: The Karen Organization of Minnesota’s (KOM) mission is to build on the strengths of refugee and immigrant communities and remove barriers to achieving economic, social, and cultural wellbeing.

 Title: Youth Tutor: New Arrivals

 Purpose/objective: KOM is part of a cohort of agencies working with new arrival youth and families through the Youth & Family Coach Program.
 KOM coordinates tutoring for K-12 students enrolled in the Youth & Family Coach program for KOM and four partner organizations: Afghan Cultural Society, GAP (Guadalupe Alternative Programs), Oromo Community of Minnesota, and Confederation of Somali Community In Minnesota.
 Youth in the program have been in the U.S. for under five years.

 *Due to COVID-19, we require masks to be worn by all volunteers.

 - Help K-12 students with homework one-on-one or with their siblings

 - Homework subjects vary by student, but include general elementary, middle school, and high school subjects (English reading and writing, History, Math, Science)